Marcin Rożek: Early career

 In 1911, Rożek returned to Poland permanently and settled in Poznań in 1913 and cofounded the artist collective "Plastyka".
 His first major work after returning to Poznań was the marble sculpture of the torso of Tadeusz Kościuszko grasping a saber, which is now displayed at the National Museum, Poznań.
 As well as sculpture, he also worked as a painter, mainly in oils.
 As an ardent Polish patriot, he refused to enlist in the Prussian Army following the outbreak of World War I and feigned illness to avoid conscription.
 He then left Poznań to stay with friends in the village of Gryżyna where he spent his time painting.
 In August 1916, he returned to Poznań and rented an apartment with a spacious studio where he sculpted and painted.
 His creative work was interrupted by the impending defeat of Germany and preparations for the Greater Poland uprising of 1918–1919 against German rule.
 Rożek and his brothers Józef and Kazimierz joined the insurrection and fought in infantry units under command of Ignacy Mielżyński.

 Following the end of hostilities and the creation of the Second Polish Republic in 1919, Rożek, along with graphic artist Jan Jerzy Wroniecki and painter and graphic artist Wiktor Gosieniecki formed a commission whose aim was to establish a higher art school in the newly independent state.
-On 1 November 1919, the School of Decorative Arts, Poznań was establishsed and Rożek became the head of the department of sculpture, but left after one year to devote his time to his own artistic endeavors.
+On 1 November 1919, the School of Decorative Arts, Poznań was established and Rożek became the head of the department of sculpture, but left after one year to devote his time to his own artistic endeavors.
 After leaving the School of Decorative Arts, he began to sculpt prolifically; creating a series of tondos for various churches, and two large works, Ewa and Ligia i Ursus.